-Let's talk about "escrow".
-To close the sale of a place, a neutral, third party (the escrow holder) is brought into the picture to assure the transaction will close properly and on time.
-A place is said to be in escrow when in the closing process, money is held by a third party on behalf of two parties (in this case, a buyer and a seller) when the transaction is taking place.
-A simple way to understand the concept of what an escrow company does is to think of the use of PayPal for Internet purchases.
+Escrow: To complete the sale of a home, a neutral, third party (the escrow holder) is engaged to assure the process will close perfectly and on time.
+Escrow companies hold money for "safe-keeping" in a deal between a buyer and seller.
+An easy way to understand what an escrow company does is to think of how you might use PayPal for online purchases.

 - Fire and other insurance policies